Toyota expects profit rebound, shrugs off pandemic slump and chip shortage

 “Due to the spread of COVID-19 in each region, sales volume declined significantly in the 1st half of the fiscal year.
 But in the 2nd half of the fiscal year, sales volume increased in many regions compared to the previous fiscal year,” CFO Kenta Kon told a press briefing.

-Toyota surprised rivals and investors last quarter when it said its output would not be disrupted significantly by ongoing chip shortages even as Volkswagen (VOWG_p.DE), General Motors (GM.N), Ford (F.N), Honda (7267.T) and Stellantis (STLA.MI), among others, have been forced to slow or suspend some production. read more
+Toyota surprised rivals and investors last quarter when it said its output would not be disrupted significantly by ongoing chip shortages even as Volkswagen, General Motors, Ford, Honda and Stellantis, among others, have been forced to slow or suspend some production.

 The global auto industry has been grappling with that chip shortage since late last year, which was worsened in recent months by a fire at a chip plant in Japan and blackouts in Texas where a number of chipmakers have factories.